GryBsh/NabuNetSim/README.md

 ## What's in the pipe (Coming Soon, in no particular order)

-- > User Storage Isolation
-  - > This will allow users to have their own copy of local storage files, and will avoid clobber issues with RetroNet and NHACP.
 - > NabuNetwork.com Headless Support
   - > This will allow you to use the on NABU browser/launcher with NNS
 - > NAPA Package Support